As I go through life, and especially when I travel, I am reminded of a lesson from Mark Twain:

 Regardless of where I have voyaged around the world, I have drawn the same general conclusion: people around the world might be culturally different, but they have similar desires.
 Individuals wish to lead happy, healthy lives.
 Parents want their children to get a quality education.
 People of all ages yearn to feel connected with their community in some way.

-Since I am passionate about education, I was utterly thrilled to have been invited to visit an elementary school not far from our Jimbaran, Bali guest house last week.
+As a former teacher who believes in the power of education, I was utterly thrilled to have been invited to visit an elementary school not far from our Jimbaran, Bali guest house last week.

 Strolling through a neighborhood district with few tourists, I saw children in blue and white uniforms.
 Then I stumbled upon Jimbaran School No. 5.